Kanjan: Production

-The film was produced by K. Velliangiri, a partner of Jupiter pictures when writer Covai A. Aiyamuthu wanted to make a film.
+The film was produced by K. Velliangiri, a partner of Jupiter Pictures when writer Covai A. Aiyamuthu wanted to make a film.
 Covai A. Aiyamuthu directed the film assisted by the company's editor T. R. Gopu who also did the editing.
 Covai A. Aiyamuthu wrote the story and dialogues too.
 Cinematography was handled by P. Ramasami and art direction was by P. B. Chowdri and Kuttiyappu.
 C. Thangaraj was in charge of choreography.
-The film was made at Coimbatore Central Studios.
+The film was made at Central Studios, in the neighbourhood of Singanallur, Coimbatore in Tamil Nadu.

 Reception

 The film was a flop.
 An interesting event took place to show the enormity of its failure.
-At about this film was screened in Coimbatore, a college celebrated its annual day.
+About the time the film was screened in Coimbatore, a college celebrated its annual day.
 There was a play staged by the students.
 A scene showed a sinner at judgement in Yama's court.
 Yama says the sinner should be fried in boiling oil as punishment for his sins.
 Yama's accountant Chitragupta says the punishment is not enough.
 So Yama says, the sinner's body should be cut into pieces and fed to vultures.
 Again Chitragupta says the punishment is not enough.
 Yama thinks and comes out with a novel punishment.
 He says the sinner should be made to see all 3 shows of Kanjan at a stretch in the local movie theatre.
 The joke does not end there.
-The sinner wails and appeals to Yama that he be better fried in boiling oil and his body be fed to vultures rather than he be made to watch the film.
+The sinner wails and appeals to Yama that being fried in boiling oil and his body being fed to vultures is a more lenient punishment than having to watch the film.

 The producers K. Velliangiri and C. Sundaram who were also invitees laughed at the joke.
 Film historian Randor Guy wrote in 2010 that the film is "Remembered for its fine music and some of its cast who became major stars later.